-To allow tarballs to be distributed without requiring a .git directory, veversioner will also write out a file named (by default) version.txt.
-Then, if there is no git or git is unable to find any version information, veversioner will read version information from the version.txt file.
+To allow tarballs to be distributed without requiring a .git (or .hg, etc.) directory, veversioner will also write out a file named (by default) version.txt.
+Then, if there is no VCS program or the program is unable to find any version information, veversioner will read version information from the version.txt file.
 However, this file needs to be included in a distributed tarball, so the following line should be added to MANIFEST.in: